welteki/docs.actuated.dev/docs/test-build.md

 ## Recommended: Enable a Docker Hub mirror

-We provide an add-on for setting up a cache/mirror of the Docker Hub.
-If you do not enable this, and use the Docker Hub in your builds, then you may run into the rate limits imposed by Docker Hub for anonymous users.
+Do you use the Docker Hub in your builds?

+Any Dockerfile with a `FROM` that doesn't include a server name will be pulled from `docker.io`, and there are strict rate-limits for unauthenticated users.

+One option is to simply log into the Docker Hub with `docker login` or the [Docker Login Action](https://github.com/docker/login-action).

+But, we have a more efficient option available.

+We provide configuration and a custom action to set up a cache/mirror of the Docker Hub on your server.
+In advantage to meaning you only have to change one thing, subsequent builds will run much quicker and use less bandwidth.

 See also: [Set up a registry mirror](/tasks/registry-mirror)